CliMA/Land/docs/src/modules/Photosynthesis.md

 ## Model Selection
 Starting from v0.3, photosynthesis and fluorescence model selection is done by setting up the fields of a leaf.
-There are three types of leaf in Photosynthesis (all the structures are defined in ClimaCache.jl and shared among all CliMA Land submodules), and they are
+There are three types of leaf in Photosynthesis (all the structures are defined in EmeraldNamespace.jl and shared among all CliMA Land submodules), and they are
 - `Leaf` for a single leaf to use in leaf level research
 - `Leaves1D` for a vector of leaves to use in big leaf models
 - `Leaves2D` for a matrix of sunlit fractions and a shaded fraction to use along with canopy with leaf angular distribution